02 Jun 10 fun things to do in Hanoi, Vietnam

 1. Wander around the Old Quarters

-The Old Quarter in Hanoi as undoubtedly where you can soak in the Vietnamese culture.
-Roaming through the many small streets, you can observe the French Colonial architecture that made the city so special.
-You will also have the chance to eat delicious food from one (or more) of the many street vendors, selling food and souvenirs on the street.
+You can soak in the Vietnamese culture in The Old Quarter in Hanoi.
+Roaming through the small streets, you can observe the French Colonial architecture that makes the city so special.
+You will also have the chance to eat delicious food from one of the many street vendors.

-The streets are packed with cars, scooters and bicycles, and you can expect to see lots of cafes, restaurants, boutiques, art galleries and bars in this historical area.
+The streets are packed with cars, scooters and bicycles.
+You can expect to see lots of cafes, restaurants, boutiques, art galleries and bars in this historical area.

 2. Bike or walk around the Hoan Kiem Lake and Turtle Tower

 You should definitely spend 30 minutes walking around this spectacular lake, learning more about its history and legends.
-In the evening there are even lights surrounding the lake and it´s beautiful sights!
-It´s the perfect place to sit and observe the Hanoian pace of life.
+In the evening there are lights surrounding the lake and it´s beautiful sights!
+More importantly, it´s the perfect place to sit and observe the Hanoian pace of life.